 brm_user_unlockstable stores unlock timestamps for each user/post combination - Only posts that are unlocked are stored

-- If a post is locked forever, there’s no row in the table
+- If a post is locked, there’s no row in the table

 Performance: